Mahesh100/Spring-Java-Framwork/README.md

 -The ApplicationContext is the central interface within a Spring application that is used for providing configuration information to the application.
 -It implements the BeanFactory interface.
--Application Contxt represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans
+-Application Contxt represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
+-The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.